Lingering mixed showers today, unsettled into midweek

 TODAY:

 Our winter weather system continues to impact us this morning with lingering mixed showers starting our day which includes a wintry mix and snow showers.
 Additional accumulation looks to stay light.
-Winter Weather Advisories for all of the Twin Tiers go until midday.
+Winter weather alerts for all of the area remain in effect.
 By this afternoon, we dry out and hold onto the clouds.
 We are also breezy with gusts as high as 20 mph possible.

 TONIGHT: